Skip to main content

 Understanding Technical Debt

-Before diving into management strategies, it's important to understand that technical debt can take multiple forms.
+Before deep diving into the various management strategies, it's important to understand that technical debt can take multiple forms.
+Here's some of them.

 Code-level debt